-After studying marine biology and zoology, Rachel Carson worked for the U.S. Bureau of Fisheries as a writer and bureaucrat, while at the same time writing popular science articles for magazines.
+Rachel Carson wrote the groundbreaking ecological book Silent Spring.
+Rachel Carson earned her bachelor's degree in biology at the Pennsylvania College for Women (now Chatham University) in 1929, then earned a master's degree in zoology from Johns Hopkins in 1932.
+She began working for the U.S. Bureau of Fisheries as a writer and bureaucrat, while at the same time writing popular science articles for magazines.
 In 1941 she published Under the Sea-Wind, the first in a series of books about the ocean.
 She became widely known as a scientist with a flair for writing.
-She turned her attention to the "indiscriminate" use of pesticides, and her 1962 book Silent Spring set off a national controversy for suggesting that maybe all the poison we were using on forests and crops should be tested more and evaluated differently.
+She turned her attention to the "indiscriminate" use of pesticides, and her 1962 book Silent Spring set off a national controversy by suggesting that maybe all the poison being used on forests and crops should be tested more and evaluated differently.
 Pilloried at the time for being a "bunny hugger," Carson was a major influence on the ecological and conservation movements of the late 20th century.

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.